Jobs for the Future Is Your Partner for Advancing Job Quality in Your Community

 Why JFF?

-We have embraced an ambitious goal as our North Star: By 2033, 75 million people facing systemic barriers to advancement will work in quality jobs.
+We are committed to achieving our North Star goal: By 2033, 75 million Americans facing barriers to economic advancement will have quality jobs.
 We can’t do it alone.
-We need your help to reach this goal, together.
+We need your help to reach this goal together.

 Our Approach: Community Co-Design of Quality Jobs

-As workforce leaders ourselves, we’re learning how to identify and confront the inequities baked into longstanding policies, procedures, and practices.
-As part of this shift, we recognize that the ongoing evolution of the labor market has left current models of training people and connecting them to jobs incapable of meeting the needs of workers and learners in the communities we serve.
-For that reason, JFF is collaborating with community leaders to develop and implement new approaches grounded in human-centered design and worker voice.
+As workforce leaders ourselves, we are learning how to identify and confront the challenges baked into our policies, procedures, and practices.
+As part of this shift, we recognize that the transformed labor market has left our current models of training workers and connecting them to employment inadequate for the communities we serve.
+JFF is collaborating with communities to deploy approaches grounded in human-centered design and worker voice

 WhyJFF-Icons-01 Community-Informed Research

-We believe that it’s imperative to partner with workers to explore and identify what job quality means to them.
-In the same way that worker voice encourages practitioners to involve people most impacted by decisions to be involved in the research and development process, JFF is committed to engaging community members—the people closest to the problemsto define job quality in a clear and impactful way and identify concrete, tangible approaches for improving it in ways that reflect the needs of specific communities.
+We believe it’s imperative to partner with workers on what job quality means to them.
+In the same way that worker voice encourages practitioners to involve people most impacted by decisions to be involved in the research and development process, JFF is committed to engaging our community—those closest to the problem—to define job quality in a clear and impactful way and identify concrete, tangible approaches for improving it within your communities

 WhyJFF-Icons-02 Community-Wide Strategic Alignment

-Advancing job quality in your community requires an engaged, empowered, and diverse coalition of leaders and other stakeholders.
-It’s not a task that one organization can take on alone.
-JFF can unite partners around a shared definition, common goals, and a preliminary strategy to gain community-wide traction, build effective partnerships, advance policy, and secure the funding required to take action on key job quality priorities.
+Advancing job quality in your community can’t be an isolated effort.
+We believe that an engaged, empowered, broad coalition is best positioned to advance job quality in any region.
+By uniting partners around a shared definition, common goals, and a preliminary strategy, we can gain community-wide traction, convene more effective partnerships, advance policy, and secure funding to move key job quality priorities.

 WhyJFF-Icons-03 Iteration and Prototyping

-There’s no one-size-fits-all model for implementing job quality initiatives.
+We know that there is no one-size-fits-all model for implementing job quality initiatives.
 Iteration is a critical principle in this work.
-Rapid prototyping not only helps reduce costs but also allows leaders to fail fast and pivot to test better solutions quickly.
+Rapid prototyping helps reduce those costs and allows leaders to fail fast and pivot to test better solutions quickly.

 Double-Diamond-Model-SS_3